brush245288-beep/Battleship-code-used-for-Shannon-entropy-research/README.md

 Don't worry — I can't fully read some of it anymore either.

+Some variable names are preserved from the original undergraduate implementation for historical authenticity.

 This is archived undergraduate research code, and some parts were written very much in the spirit of "if it works, don't touch it."

 For a much clearer description of the main algorithms, please refer to the pseudocode in the Appendix of my BEng dissertation.